gethiox/HIDI/README.md

 By default, it will build all defined platforms, to select specific one see `go run build.go -h` for usage.

 # Usage
-Just place binary on your platform and run by `./HIDI-(...)`
+Just place binary on your platform and run by `./HIDI`
 See `-h` flag for available optional arguments

-- If necessary, add permission for execution with `chmod +x hidi`
+- If necessary, add permission for execution with `chmod +x HIDI`
 - If you're connected with wifi to your Pi, it may be useful to run it under **[tmux](https://github.com/tmux/tmux/wiki)** to avoid program termination on connection loss, just type `tmux` to run multiplexer, `ctr+b -> d` to leave tmux running in the backgroud, `tmux a` to re-enter your session. **tmux > screen**